 When the customer’s referral form indicates the services can be provided remotely, refer to VF-SFP 3.6.4.1 Remote Service Delivery for requirements.
 The service descriptions below will indicate when remote service delivery is allowed.

+Any request to change a Service Definition, Process and Procedure, or Outcomes Required for Payment must be documented and approved by the VR director, using the VR3472, Contracted Service Modification Request for Work Readiness Services form, before the change is implemented.
+The approved VR3472 must be maintained in the provider’s customer case file.
+For more information refer to VR-SFP 3.6.4.2 Evaluation of Service Delivery.

 Premiums may be available for some Work Readiness Services.
 Premiums are paid after all deliverables for the service have been made.
 For more information about premiums, refer to Chapter 20: Premiums.

 …